Time Required for Obtaining FFMC License in India

 Step-1 Filing Application

-An applicant needs to file an application in the format prescribed by Foreign Exchange department of RBI and submit the application along with all above mentioned documents to the respective regional office.
+An applicant needs to file an application in the format prescribed by the Foreign Exchange Department of RBI and submit the application along with all above-mentioned documents to the respective regional office.

 Step-2 Fit & Proper Criteria

 Then, RBI would do inspection about the director of FFMC “Fit & Proper Criteria”.
 This criterion includes the following: